ropwareJB/hxproj/README.md

 + Haxelib integration
 + Output Prepend
 + Project Manipulation in any subdirectory
++ Vaxe Integration

 #### Inspiration
 *Snowkit Flow* - The original great build tool that I used, but had some gripes with.
 I have a personal disdain for nodejs so I decided to make one to fit my own needs.
 For Haxe, in Haxe.
 There are several editor plugins available for it, most notably [For Atom](https://github.com/snowkit/atom-flow), and [Vaxe for Vim](https://github.com/jdonaldson/vaxe).
 [Snowkit Flow Homepage](https://snowkit.github.io/flow/) | [Github](https://github.com/snowkit/flow)

 #### Future Development
-+ Neovim + Vim Pluins
 + {JS,CPP,JAVA,CS} Targets
 + Project Skeletons
 + Multiple targets

 #### Supported Targets
-This project is still in it's infant stages, so only a couple of targets are usable currently.
+This project is still in it's infant stages, so support is minimal.

 | Target | Supported | Target | Supported |
 | ------ | --------- | ------ | --------- |